blue and white smoke illustration

 We recommend that most students apply to around 12 colleges, divided into four categories: lottery, reach, fit, and likely schools.
 Here’s what each category means:

-Lottery schools are extremely selective institutions where even the strongest applicants are not guaranteed admission.
-These include many Ivy League and top-tier universities with single-digit acceptance rates.
+• Lottery schools are extremely selective institutions where even the strongest applicants are not guaranteed admission.
+These include many Ivy League and top-tier universities with acceptance rates in the single digits.
 Admission can feel unpredictable—hence the term “lottery.”

-Fit schools (also known as target or match schools) are colleges where your academic credentials closely match those of the average admitted student.
-You stand a good chance of being admitted if all parts of your application are strong and well-presented.
+• Fit schools (also known as target or match schools) are colleges where your academic credentials closely match those of the average admitted student.
+You stand a good chance of being accepted if all parts of your application are strong and well-presented.

-Likely schools (sometimes called “safety schools”) are institutions where your academic profile is stronger than that of the typical admitted student.
-You are likely to be admitted, especially if you show genuine interest, and these should include at least one school you’d be excited to attend.
+• Likely schools (sometimes referred to as “safety schools”) are institutions where your academic profile is stronger than that of the typical admitted student.
+You are likely to be accepted, especially if you show genuine interest, and these should include at least one school you’d be excited to attend.

 Choosing colleges thoughtfully across these categories ensures that you not only apply to dream schools but also to institutions where you’re more likely to gain admission and receive financial aid or scholarships.
 It’s not just about getting into college—it’s about finding the right environment where you can thrive academically, socially, and personally.